singlelink-co/Singlelink/readme.md

 ```

 Then, set the following **mandatory** environment variables to your preferences:
+- `DB_URL`: Optionally, override the remaining DB ENV variables with an all-in-one connection URL
 - `DB_DATABASE`: The name of the MySQL database you'll connect to (ex: railway)
 - `DB_PORT`: The port for the MySQL database you'll connect to (ex: 3306)
 - `DB_HOST`: The host url for your MySQL database (ex: containers-us-east-13.railway.app)